35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 SCREENSHOTS COMPARING 2,469 AND 2,689 HOMES

-There is also a discrepancy between what Southwark has been told about the number of homes built and the figures Lendlease have given in their in their 2022 half-yearly report to the [Australian Securities Exchange](https://www.lendlease.com/au/investor-centre/announcements/) (ASX).
+There is also a discrepancy between what Southwark has been told about the number of homes built and the figures Lendlease have given in their 2022 half-yearly report to the [Australian Securities Exchange](https://www.lendlease.com/au/investor-centre/announcements/) (ASX).
 Lendlease's [hy22 Lendlease Major Urban Projects](<C:\Users\grego\Documents\D-Drive 201017\Copy of Elephant Amenity Network\Blog 35percent campaign\Netlify\HY22 Lendlease Major Urban Projects>) says that 3,208 homes will be delivered on Elephant Park (including Trafalgar Place's 235 units), 284 more units than are in the [planning documents](https://planning.southwark.gov.uk/online-applications/files/3087518D1F1E382D8EC9CBF0F7834E63/pdf/21_AP_1819-PLANNING_STATEMENT-1145922.pdf).

 #### .......fewer social rent